Kosovo & North Macedonia

 Tracing Democracy Across the Western Balkans

-Join us for an eight-day journey through Kosovo and North Macedonia, where democracy’s story is alive, complex, and deeply human.
+Join us for an seven-day journey through Kosovo and North Macedonia, where democracy’s story is alive, complex, and deeply human.
 Guided by one international and three local experts, travelers will explore Kosovo’s path from resistance to nationhood and North Macedonia’s democratic transformation.
 From sharing meals with activists, journalists, and government leaders to visiting monasteries, vineyards, and historic towns, each day offers an intimate window into the people and movements shaping these young democracies.
 This is a journey of stories, resilience, and the ongoing pursuit of freedom in the Balkans.

 About this Journey